montoyamoraga/art-notes/README.md

 * [Caleb Ferguson](https://github.com/calebfergie)
 * [Nicolás Peña-Escarpentier](https://github.com/nicolaspe/)

+## Statement

+I am doing this because I always stumble upon beautiful art, and I want to share it, so that others can experience it too.
+It is also an exercise about being transparent and the politics and biases behind writing, indexing, privacy, identity, gender, open-source.

+## Contact

 If you have any comment, send an email to montoyamoraga@gmail.com in order to be deleted, or post an issue on this GitHub repository.